Tom Baril: Work

-Baril primarily photographs three subjects: flowers, landscapes, and architecture, including such industrial subjects as the Brooklyn Bridge, the Verrazzano-Narrows Bridge, and steel mills.
+Baril primarily photographs three subjects: flowers, landscapes, and architecture, including such industrial subjects as the Brooklyn Bridge, the Verrazzano–Narrows Bridge, and steel mills.
 His work has been described as "quietly contemplative" in contrast to Mapplethorpe's "loudly transgressive" images.

 In 1994, Baril began working with pinhole photography, using a 4×5 view camera and Polaroid Type 55 film, which creates both a print and a reusable negative.

 Baril's printing technique uses selenium toner, followed by a tea bath, to give the prints warmer, deeper tones.
 He specifically uses Lipton tea.
 He often leaves the raw marks from Polaroid separation around the edges of his prints.
 Baril also uses solarization, exposing film to light while still developing.
 This process creates bubbles and streaks that he uses to advantage, giving his prints "an occasional painterliness".

 Collections

-Baril's work is held in the following public collections:
+Baril's work is in the following public collections: